Director of Institutional Research, Analytics, and Decision Support

-The Associate Director of Institutional Research, Analytics and Decision Support oversees the University's institutional research function to support data-informed decision-making.
+The Director of Institutional Research, Analytics and Decision Support oversees the University's institutional research function to support data-informed decision-making.
 The associate director provides leadership, supervises, and coordinates the strategic operation of the institutional research, analytics, and decision support (IRADS) staff within the Office of Planning and Institutional Effectiveness (OPIE).
 This position is responsible for developing, managing, and coordinating the collection, organization, maintenance, and analysis of institutional data and research.
-The Associate Director will serve as a campus leader of data management, data science, and data analytics to support the centralized collection, management, analysis, interpretation, and reporting of data information and evidence to make data-informed decisions.
-The position oversees integrated Banner Student Information System and Blackboard Analytics functions.
+The Director will serve as a campus leader of data management, data science, and data analytics to support the centralized collection, management, analysis, interpretation, and reporting of data information and evidence to make data informed decisions.
+The position oversees integrated Banner Student Information System and data warehouse functions.

-The Associate Director will closely partner with the Executive Director for Institutional Effectiveness to assist the University in meeting strategic goals by developing statistical models, data analytics, operations analysis and research, and planning functions.
-The Associate Director presents oral and written reports to the administration, deans, department chairs, and other university constituents.
-The Associate Director will engage all stakeholders (i.e., leadership, deans, chairs, faculty, students, and other decision-makers) in data-informed decisions (tactical, operational, and strategic) to drive institutional excellence.
+The Director will closely partner with the Executive Director for Institutional Effectiveness to assist the University in meeting strategic goals by developing statistical models, data analytics, operations analysis and research, and planning functions.
+The Director presents oral and written reports to the administration, deans, department chairs, and other university constituents.
+The Director will engage all stakeholders (i.e., leadership, deans, chairs, faculty, students, and other decision-makers) in data informed decisions (tactical, operational, and strategic) to drive institutional excellence.

 - Excellent knowledge in at least one of the following areas: